Geosynchronous/P7-Neighborhood-Map/Round_River_Map_Project/Project_Activity_Log.md

 **InfowWIndow Features Added**
 - Added a good looking format with image and site link.
 Used the same data for all locations, Will need to update all locations..
 Still need to add weather API DATA.

+11:49 PM

+**Features: To InforWindows**
+- Updated site URLS and Images
+- Added and Remved some sites
+- Changed  buttons ...
+GLOBAL AND ASIA added, FIED RESEARCH AND STUDIES removed
+- need to update more study aboad sites from RR site
+- Changed